yoavram/Sid/docs/index.rst

 - Documentation is hosted by `Read The Docs <http://sid.readthedocs.org/>`_
 - Documentation is built with `Sphinx <http://sphinx-doc.org/>`_

-Licence
+License
 -------

-Sid source code and examples are licensed under the terms of the `MIT licence <http://opensource.org/licenses/MIT>`_.
+Sid source code and examples are licensed under the terms of the `MIT license <http://opensource.org/licenses/MIT>`_.

-Sid documentation, examples, and other materials are licensed under the terms of the `Creative Commons Attribution 4.0 International (CC BY 4.0) licence <https://creativecommons.org/licenses/by/4.0/>`_
+Sid documentation, examples, and other materials are licensed under the terms of the `Creative Commons Attribution 4.0 International (CC BY 4.0) license <https://creativecommons.org/licenses/by/4.0/>`_

 .. |PyPi| image:: https://img.shields.io/pypi/v/Sid.svg
    :target: https://pypi.python.org/pypi/Sid/